mrmelon54/ktane-solver/docs.md

 ### External Assets

 All assets must be stored in the assets folder in a subfolder with the same name as the script file without the `.js`.
-The path to the modules assets is send in a variable called `assetsPath`.
+The path to the modules assets is send in a variable called `assetsPath`.<br>
+Some assets can be put in the global assets which will load all the time.
+A list of the current global assets and their description can be found below.

+**Global Assets List**
+* EasyStarJS - A* maze solving algorithm

 ### Speaking